Filtering Groups with HAVING

 - Use

-WHEREfor individual rows,HAVINGfor aggregated groups. - Combine both clauses to answer nuanced questions about the University dataset.
+WHEREfor individual rows,HAVINGfor aggregated groups. - Combine both clauses to answer nuanced questions about the marketplace data.

 HAVINGshines when you need thresholds on counts, averages, or sums after grouping.